muralitheda/apache-spark/spark-entire-core-program-techniques.md

 ```

 ### Q9.
-Write a word count program using mypyspark core?
+Write a word count program using pyspark core?
 How to identify the occurance of the given words in a unstructured dataset?

 ```python
 """